 Commuting and off-campus students comprise the predominant population of the university.
 ESU, in addressing the needs of the commuter student population, offers various academic and student services, including: off-campus housing listings, Guided to Living Off-Campus, Commuter Student Lounge, ride-sharing opportunities, and general support and advocacy.
-For assistance or more information, contact 570-422-3938.
+For more information, call 570-422-3938.